psychemedia/storytelling-notes/gawain_ragnell_sovereignty.md

-WEDDYNGE OF SYR GAWENE.
-298 ¢
+WEDDYNGE OF SYR GAWENE. ¢

 She fayd', " whatt is yo" wytt?"
-" A, Itu!" he! fayd', " whate ar ver 645
+" A, Itu!" he! fayd', " whate ar ver
 "£, Iam yot wyf', fecurly,
 Why ar ye fo unkynde?"
 " A, lady, I am to blame,
 I cry you m'cy, my fayre madame,
 Itt was nott in my mynde.
-650
 A lady ye ar fayre in my fygiit,
 And' to day ye were the foulyft wygit,
 That et I fawe with myne ie";
 Wele is me, my lady, I haue you thus,"—
-And' brafyd' her in his armys, and' gafi her kyffe, 655
+And' brafyd' her in his armys, and' gafi her kyffe,
 And' made greatt joye, fycurly.
 " Syr," fhe fayd', " thus fhatt ye me haue,
 Chefe of the one, fo God' me faue,
 My beawty woit nott hold' ;
 Wheder ye woit haue me fayre of nyght¢*.
-660
 And' as foutt of days to alle mefi fight¢ ;
 [fol.137°.]
 Or els to haue me fayre of days,
 And' of nyght¢ on the fowlyft wyfe,
 The one ye muft ned¢ haue ;
-Chefe the one or the oder, 665
+Chefe the one or the oder,
 Chefe of, f knygtit, which you is led,
 Yo" worfhypp' for to faue."
-" Alas!" fayd' Gaweh, "the choyfe is hard',
+" Alas!" fayd' Gawen, "the choyfe is hard',
 To chefe the beft itt is froward',
-Wheder choyfe that I chefe ; 670
+Wheder choyfe that I chefe ;
 To haue you fayre on nyght¢ and' no more,
 That wold' greve my hartt rygfit fore,
 And' my worfhypp' fhold' I lefe*.
 And' yf I defyre oft days to haue you fayre,
-Thefi of nygtite I fhold' haue a fymple repayre, 675
+Thefi of nygtite I fhold' haue a fymple repayre,
 Now faynh wold' I chofe the beft ;
 I ne wott in thys world' whate I fhatt faye,